Paul de Man: Wartime journalism and posthumous controversies

 about a year after the journalistic publication of his compromising statement, he and his wife sheltered for several days in their apartment the Jewish pianist Esther Sluszny and her husband, who were then illegal citizens in hiding from the Nazis.
 During this same period, de Man was meeting regularly with Georges Goriely, a member of the Belgian Resistance.
 According to Goriely's own testimony, he never for one minute feared denunciation of his underground activities by Paul de Man.

-Jameson proposed that de Man's apparent anti-Semitism was suffused with irony and, properly interpreted, served as a philosemitic parody and rebuke of conventional anti-Semitic tropes.
-(Note: Jameson renders the basic message of de Man's wartime writings as follows: "you garden-variety anti-Semites ... in fact do your own cause a disservice.
+Jameson proposed that de Man's apparent antisemitism was suffused with irony and, properly interpreted, served as a philosemitic parody and rebuke of conventional antisemitic tropes.
+(Note: Jameson renders the basic message of de Man's wartime writings as follows: "you garden-variety anti-Semites... in fact do your own cause a disservice.
 You have not understood that if 'Jewish literature' is as dangerous and virulent as you claim it is, it follows that Aryan literature does not amount to much ...
 You would therefore under these circumstances be better advised to stop talking about the Jews altogether and to cultivate your own garden.")

 But, his disciples and defenders have failed to agree about the nature of de Man's silence about his wartime activities.
 His critics, on the other hand, point out that throughout his life de Man was not only passively silent, but also engaged in an active coverup through lies and misdirections about his past.

 The question of de Man's personal history has continued to fascinate scholars, as evidenced by Evelyn Barish's 2014 biography The Double Life of Paul de Man.
 In an advance review published in Harper's Magazine, Christine Smallwood concludes that de Man, as portrayed by Barish, was "a slippery Mr. Ripley, a confidence man, and a hustler who embezzled, lied, forged, and arreared his way to intellectual acclaim."
 In response to these claims, Peter Brooks, who succeeded to de Man's post as Sterling Professor at Yale, stated that some of Barish's accusations were overblown, identifying several errors in her footnotes: "One could do a review of Barish's footnotes that would cast many doubts on her scholarship".
 For example, he cites the footnote Barish provides to support her claim that in 1942 de Man planned to launch a Nazi literary magazine: "I shared this information, and it has since been previously published in Belgian sources not now available to me", noting that this sort of thing "does not pass any sort of muster."
 Harvard professor Louis Menand, on the other hand, in his review in The New Yorker, finds Barish's biography important and credible, notwithstanding the presence of occasional errors and exaggerations.
 Menand writes "[h]er book is a brief for the prosecution.
 But it is not a hatchet job, and she has an amazing tale to tell.
 In her account, all guns are smoking.
 There are enough to stock a miniseries."